Family Nurse Practitioner

 - Develop plans of care based on theories of development, assessment findings, and best-practices to provide holistic, patient-centered care across the lifespan.

-- Organize interprofessional associations to provide culturally competent, and sensitive patient-centered care for individuals and families across the lifespan.
+Collaborate with interprofessional associates to provide culturally competent, and sensitive patient-centered care for individuals and families across the lifespan.

 Career Outlook